imaniraei/SCOPE/README.md

 ## Status

-The SCOPE is under review.
+The SCOPE manuscript is currently under review at IEEE Transactions on Intelligent Transportation Systems (T-ITS).